 7.180 BLOCK LENGTHS AND WIDTHS

 Block lengths may generally not exceed the standards established in Article 5 of the Zoning Ordinance, except as hereinafter provided.
-Where a longer block will reduce the number of railroad grade crossings, major stream crossings, or where longer blocks will result in an arrangement of lots and public space more consistent with Articles 5 and 7 of the Huntersville Zoning Ordinance, the Town Board may authorize greater block lengths.
+Where a longer block will reduce the number of railroad grade crossings, major stream crossings, or where longer blocks will result in an arrangement of lots and public space more consistent with Articles 5 and 7 of the Huntersville Zoning Ordinance, greater block lengths may be authorized.